plomgrading/plom/doc/source/rubrics.rst

 .. warning::
-   If you make major changes to a rubric, such as changing "-1 not the chain rule" into "-2 not the chain rule" then you previously-marked papers will still have the "-1" version.
+   If you make major changes to a rubric, such as changing "-1 not the chain rule" into "-2 not the chain rule" then your previously-marked papers will still have the "-1" version.
    Those papers will by default be tagged.
    You can sort by tags to easily find them.